 Lab 1: Coral Reefs, The Human View

 Students are introduced to coral reef ecosystems and the importance of corals to humans.
-Students watch the IMAX film Coral Reef Adventure to experience the human view of coral reefs through the eyes of ocean explorers and underwater filmmakers Howard and Michele Hall.
+Students watch several short films about corals.
 The students then use microscopes to examine coral and identify its features.

 After completing this investigation, students will be able to:

 - name at least three reasons why coral reefs are important to humans;

 - explain the role of symbiosis in reef ecosystems; and